mharen/mharen.github.io/blog/2012/2012-04-how-to-restore-database-with-active.md

 <pre><font face="Trebuchet MS">![SNAG-00242.png](SNAG-00242.png)</a></font></pre>

-<p>Copy down all the SPIDs associated with the DB you want to overwrite.
-Obviously your DB will be there instead of “OMS”—that’s mine, get your own!</p>
+Copy down all the SPIDs associated with the DB you want to overwrite.
+Obviously your DB will be there instead of “OMS”—that’s mine, get your own!

-<p>Then fill those numbers into this script:</p>
+Then fill those numbers into this script:

 <blockquote>
   <pre class="csharpcode"><span class="rem">-- Lookup users on YourDb with ‘sp_who2’, then kill their SPIDs like this:</span>